 What is a Certified Diabetes Educator?

-A Certified Diabetes Educator® (CDE®) is a medical/health care professional who possesses comprehensive knowledge of and experience in diabetes management, pre-diabetes, and diabetes prevention.
-The role of a CDE® is to educate and support people affected by diabetes so they can understand and manage the condition.
+A Certified Diabetes Educator® (CDE®) is a health professional who possesses comprehensive knowledge of and experience in prediabetes, diabetes prevention and management.
+The CDE® educates and supports people affected by diabetes to understand and manage the condition.
 CDEs have passed a rigorous exam to show they have this specialized knowledge.

 Diabetes impacts a person at home, work, and school and effects many different areas of their life—diet, lifestyle, health, etc. Successful self-management involves knowledge about a broad range of topics such as nutrition, medication, exercise and coping skills.
 It’s not easy to gain all of the necessary knowledge without help.
 This is where your CDE® comes in.

 To earn the CDE® credential, an educator must show they understand all of the different aspects related to managing the disease, not just one area.
 Diabetes self-management education from a CDE® can lead to better control, which makes you feel like yourself again.
 It can also decrease short and long-term complications that may cause unnecessary pain and suffering.